tendermint/tendermint/spec/p2p/v0.34/addressbook.md

 quality information provided by the several protocols running on the node.
 Currently, the quality of a peer is restricted to three states: new, [good](#good-peers), or [bad](#bad-peers).
-The quality metrics associated to peers influences the selection of peers to dial and offer via PEX protocol, in a way that they are not fully random.
+The quality metrics associated to peers influence the selection of peers to dial and offer via PEX protocol, in a way that they are not fully random.

 ## Adding addresses